 The moral of the story: know where your customers spend their time.
 What type of advertising or promotion gets their attention?
 The last thing you want to do is bore them – or even worse – visually overload them so that you scare them away.

 Many companies skip over the first three steps to get to this step.
 The mistake is understandable.
 This is the step where the sale takes place and the money is made.
 It’s where the merchant/business is finally rewarded for all their time and labor.

 But it can also be the step at which the merchant realizes, with a sickening pit in his stomach, that no one wants to buy his products.
 It’s important to remember that business is a give-and-take relationship.
 Customers aren’t going to be lining up to fork over their cash unless they’re getting something for their money – again, something they want or need.
 Without going through steps one through three, you may find yourself advertising catnip to apartment dwellers who aren’t allowed to have pets.

-Need help with your senior citizen advertising campaigns?
+Need help attracting quality senior home care leads?
 Contact the home care marketing experts at corecubed.
 We know your customers and how to reach them!